 Functions of the Board are carried out directly by the Board or through Board committees ("Board Committees"), which have been set up to support its work, with written terms of reference that have been approved by the Board.
-In this regard, Board Committees, namely the Nominating Committee ("NC"), the Remuneration Committee ("RC") and the Audit Committee ("AC") have been constituted to assist the Board in the discharge of specific responsibilities.
+In this regard, Board Committees, namely the nominating committee ("NC"), the remuneration committee ("RC") and the audit committee ("AC") have been constituted to assist the Board in the discharge of specific responsibilities.
 Further information on the roles and responsibilities of the NC, the RC and the AC are provided below.

 Formal appointment letters setting out the Directors' duties and obligations are issued to each newly appointed Director.
 Newly appointed Directors will attend relevant trainings and are briefed on their duties and obligations as Directors.
-Meeting with the Chairman, CEO and CFO is part of an orientation programme for newly appointed Directors to familiarise themselves with the affairs of the business.
-The Company also conducts visits to the Group's key operating premises.
+Meeting with the Chairman, Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") is part of an orientation programme for newly appointed Directors to familiarise themselves with the affairs of the Group's business.
+The Company also conducts visits for the Directors to the Group's key operating premises.
 Directors can also request further briefings or information on any aspect of the Group's business or operations from Management.
 All first-time Directors who have no prior experience as a director of a company listed on the SGX-ST are required to attend the mandatory training as prescribed in the Catalist Rules.

-The Directors are encouraged to attend seminars, workshops and receive training in areas such as directors' duties and responsibilities, changes in regulations and regulatory framework (including financial reporting standards and listing rules) which are relevant to the Company's business and operations, so as to enable them to perform effectively as Directors.
+The Directors are encouraged to attend seminars, workshops and receive training in areas such as directors' duties and responsibilities, changes in regulations and regulatory framework (including financial reporting standards and listing rules) which are relevant to the Group's business and operations, to enable them to perform effectively as Directors.
 The Company arranges and funds the training of Directors.
 The Directors are also briefed on developments in accounting standards by the CFO and the external auditor, on developments in corporate governance practices by the Company Secretary, and on developments in business and strategy by the CEO.

-During FY2020, the Board was provided with information on accounting and regulatory updates, including the Singapore Financial Reporting Standards (International), Catalist Rules, Companies Act as well as other updates issued by the SGX-ST and the Monetary Authority of Singapore, where applicable.
+During FY2021, the Board was provided with information on accounting and regulatory updates, including the Singapore Financial Reporting Standards (International), Catalist Rules, Companies Act as well as other updates issued by the SGX-ST and the MAS, where applicable.